 A few of our favourite luxury and personal care brands have joined forces to bring us new revolutionary features that will knock your animated socks off.

 Over lockdown, we’ve all been trying to keep busy with DIY, online shopping and lots of movie marathons.
 But the new bestseller for Nintendo has crept up quickly to become the most popular distraction during the crisis.
-The new Animal Crossing: New Horizons game has made the Nintendo Switch console impossible to get your hands, on since the game arrived.
+The new Animal Crossing: New Horizons game has made the Nintendo Switch console impossible to get your hands on since it arrived.
 With every major retailer selling out instantly, so many of us are missing out on all the new exciting mods the simulation game has to offer.

 Tatchaland: The key destination for our favourite avatars to learn new skincare skills and practice wellness rituals.

-Tatcha’s launch of their newest skincare product, ‘The Rice Wash’ is debuted on the game for avatars to try whilst Alo Yoga has created a namely avatar of their own to teach yoga dressed in their upcoming collection ‘Lavender Smoke’, which seems completely fitting to the purple hue of the Tatcha brand.
+Tatcha’s launch of their newest skincare product, ‘The Rice Wash’ is debuted on the game for avatars to try whilst Alo Yoga has created a namely avatar of their own to teach yoga dressed in their upcoming collection ‘Lavender Smoke’; which seems completely fitting to the purple hue of the Tatcha brand.

 But that’s not it!
-Taking a trip to the Nook Street Market within the game reveals how some other brands have joined Tatcha in making a breakthrough into this growing market.
+Taking a trip to the Nook Street Market within the game reveals how some other brands have joined Tatcha in making a breakthrough into this growing opportunity.
 New features include sampling real Givenchy lipsticks and the possibility of buying Glossier’s iconic pink hoodie.

-Written by Kia Richardson
+Written by Kiá Richardson